Jehops/hackmd/wireless_discussion.md

 ### Action Items

-### Comments and Updates
+#### Overview

+We discussed stable KBIs and breaking changes across versions 15 and 16, with consensus reached on implementing necessary changes without seeking user permission.
+Wi-Fi support and driver development were discussed, including discussions about hardware compatibility, testing environments, and various driver improvements.

+- Tom

+    Got suspend and review working on iwx and that's in the tree.
+It works really well and it doesn't crash.
+I sometimes have to bring the interface up and down multiple times to get it to work.
+Sometimes I can force a bunch of UPD through it and it works.
+Adrian suggested this might be a WPA issue.
+    Other than that, I think the iwx import work is done.
+There are a few minor issues, then we can start working on 160 MHz channels.

 - Adrian

     I started testing iwx and iwlwfifi again.
-They both don't panic the kernel freqeuently, which is nice.
-I've been doing general wifi stack cleanup.
-I'm going to get back up to working on the transmit locking stuff.
-I'm trying to encourage anyone interested to build that community up again.  i've been working on older qualcom atheros stuff...
-I've started working on the qualcom snapdragon laptop.
-Hopefully as I bring up more of the AP support we'll have another vehicle for testing wifi AP testing.
+Hopefully I'll give feedback this week.
+They both don't panic the kernel frequently, which is nice.
+I've been doing general Wi-Fi stack cleanup.
+I'm going to get back up to cleaning up trasmit locking stuff.
+I'm trying to encourage anyone interested to build that community up again.
+I've been working on older qualcom atheros Wi-Fi stuff.
+I've started working on the Qualcom Snapdragon laptop.
+That's important because a bunch of the later Qualcom Wi-Fi AP chips started sharing code with the Snapsrap laptops.
+Hopefully over the next few months as I bring up more of the AP support we'll have another vehicle for testing Wi-Fi AP testing.
 I'm going to do a post about that.
-There's a lot of work to do to test..

-Bjoern: Which generatoion?
+    Bjoern: Which Wi-Fi generation do you have now?

-Adrian: I have.. and one of chip  As they get newer it starts to look like a cell phone chipset.
+    adrian: I have all of it.
+I got the Dakota, which is Wi-Fi 5 and I have one of each chip after that.
+The problem as you go further up, it starts looking more like a cell phone chipset, which means I have a lot of drivers to bring up before I can even turn on the ath11 knf 12k chipset, which I don't mind doing, but it dovetails quickly.

-bz: I'm asking because I still have f
+    bjoern: I'm asking because I still have an old phone around and I do have ???
+    APs that I'm using, so I can help test.

+    Adrian: Ok.
+Thanks.
+I also did buy the first-gen Wi-Fi 5 ath10k AP chipset.
+    I bought a couple of PCI cards and my ath10k driver does do cascade, 4x4, 160 Mhz, and it does multi-user ?? mode.
+I should really Finnish my ath10k port.
+I should finish my ath10k port, and I could probably build 160 mhz 4x4 AP today if I debugged that driver before.

+    tom: That would be nice.
+I cannot get openwrt to do this.

+    adrian: It's a pain because as soon as you start speaking at 160 mhz, you have to be absolutely certain that you choose a channel set that does not overlap with DFS.

+    tom: I've got a lab.
+The configuration that openwrt generates for hostapd only does 80 mhz channel.
+If I change anything it gives me a completely broken AP.
+We need a test target for 160.

+    adrian: I bought a 160 mhz dlink ap for testing.
+Nothing done with it yet.

+    tom: I think my arrows?? should, but they don't.

+    adrian: arrows won't do 80 because they want more channels to do more mesh with and 160 channels take up all the bandwidth and a higher noise ??

+    bz: ??

+    adrian: Finding a chipset that does 80/80 is difficult.

+    bz: I know wrt is able to do it.

+    tom: If it's HE80, it should do Vht160?

+    adrian: No.  It's the other way around.
+If you're doing vht160 that implies the rest down the line.

+    tom: HE, not NT.
+It's configured to do HE80.
+If I change that, I don't get a working AP.

+    adrian: It may not let you do that.
+Send me the details.
+I'll look at the config.

+    ardian: I spent time trying to figure out how to build a flashable image for my dlink AP.
+The way that you have to it is to create multi-layer uboot images where you take a uboot image and embed it inside a uboot image.....
+    It gets unpacked as you flash into the right partition.
+It was an absolute nightmare, but I know have all the basic pieces to flash a Qualcom platform.

+    adrian: GCMP hasn't land.  bz have you been able to test it.

+    bz: Yes, I did.

 - Bjoern

+    Let's start with GCMP.
+The hardest part is getting FreeeBSD ?? ap working.
+    I have to recycle the interfaces??
+It's something we should look into.
+    I've got GCMP working

 - Cy